$L^p-L^q$ boundedness of Fourier multipliers associated with the anharmonic Oscillator: Fourier analysis associated with the anharmonic oscillator

 \section{Fourier analysis associated with the anharmonic oscillator}

-In this section we present the Fourier analysis associated with the eigenfunction expansion of an anharmonic oscillator $A_{k,l}$ of the form \eqref{defn.anh}.
-The theory presented here is an natural analogue of Fourier analysis developed in \cite{Ruz-Tok} in the setting of nonharmonic analysis associated with a model operator.
+In this section we present the Fourier analysis associated with the eigenfunction expansion of the anharmonic oscillator $A$ as in \eqref{defn.anh}.
+The theory presented here is a natural analogue of Fourier analysis developed in \cite{Ruz-Tok} in the setting of nonharmonic analysis associated with a model operator.
 Therefore we will not present any proofs for any of our statements which can be derived verbatim as in \cite{Ruz-Tok}.